near/NEPs/text/0000-near-shell.md

 - What related issues do you consider out of scope for this NEP that could be addressed in the future independently of the solution that comes out of this NEP?

 Out of scope is smart contract development and debugging.
-However, future versions of NEAR Shell might include specific commands that enable the debugging and optimization of smart contract deployments.
+However, future versions of `near-shell` might include specific commands that enable the debugging and optimization of smart contract deployments.

 # Future possibilities